-Over time, old ductwork can deteriorate and start to fall apart, which can cause all sorts of problems—including restricted airflow and problems with the outdoor fan.
+Over time, old ductwork can deteriorate and start to fall apart, which can cause all sorts of problems—including duct leaks, restricted airflow, and problems with the outdoor fan.

-Finding this article helpful?
+Find this article helpful?
+Do your house a favor and sign up for the Sealed newsletter.
 Get homeowner tips, tricks, and troubleshooting guides sent to your inbox each month.

 How you can tell: